 So why was Pyrexar Medical there?
 Traditionally as an adjunct to radiotherapy and chemotherapy, Hyperthermia has been very useful in shrinking tumors, killing cancer cells, and improving drug delivery.

-There is preclinical evidence that heating a cancer tumor initiates a similar immuno-activation response potentially serving as an adjunct to the immunotherapy drugs in development.
+There is preclinical evidence that heating a cancer tumor initiates a similar immuno-activation response, potentially serving as an adjunct to the immunotherapy drugs in development.
 The diagram below demonstrates the immunomodulation induced by hyperthermia.

 Heating boosts radiotherapy; heating boosts chemotherapy; it stands to reason, with all we know, that heating will boost Immunotherapy.
-Certainly a significant benefit for immunotherapy drug makers.
+Indeed a significant benefit for immunotherapy drug makers.
 Plus, this additional healing boost comes with very little to no ill effects or discomfort.
 Watch this short patient treatment testimonial for pancreatic cancer courtesy of ABC News Good4Utah.com